jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 </div>

 At time step 1, we feed the RNN with the input "start" to get the word vector $$ X_1 $$.
-The RNN computes the value $$ h_1$$ which later multiplies with $$ W_{vocab} $$ to generate scores for each word in the vocabulary (1004).
-We make the first-word prediction by select the one with the highest score (say, "A").
-Unlikely training, we use the word with the highest score as the next time step input.
+The RNN computes the value $$ h_1$$ which later multiplies with $$ W_{vocab} $$ to generate scores for each word in the vocabulary.
+We select the word with the highest score for the first word in the caption (say, "A").
+Unlikely training, we use this word as the next time step input.
 With $$ h_1 $$ and the highest score word "A" in time step 1, we go through the RNN step again and made the second prediction "bus" at time step 2.

 <div class="imgcap">
 <img src="/assets/rnn/cap7.png" style="border:none;width:70%;">